Nexmo/station/_tabbed/getting-started/receive-phone-call/ios.md

 When the phone number associated with your Nexmo app receives a call, the app should notify the user `Jane` so that she can decide whether to answer or reject it.

-This is done by implementing the optional `incomingCall:` method which is declared in the `NXMClientDelegate`.
+This is done by implementing the optional `client(_:didReceive:)` method which is declared in the `NXMClientDelegate`.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/inbound-pstn-ios/receive'